Phone scams are on the rise, cops and utility warn

 They also cautioned against scammers pretending to be the IRS, or relatives who need to post bail.

-PSEG Long Island president David Eichhorn urged customers to set up text alerts with the utility so they know when a bill is created, when it is due, and when payment is received, and to use online billing.
+PSEG Long Island president Daniel Eichhorn urged customers to set up text alerts with the utility so they know when a bill was created, when it was due, and when payment was received, and to use online billing.
 Customers can even consult the virtual assistant Alexa to see if their bill is late.

 And with spoofers able to make it seem like they are calling from a legitimate business, Eichhorn said: “Don't trust Caller ID.”